 • All cats and kittens must be kept strictly indoors.
 If your own cats go outdoors, the foster cats must be strictly isolated from your cats to avoid the transmission of disease.
 Your foster kittens cannot go outdoors unless they are in a crate and going to the shelter or an outreach location.
 They cannot go outside even for Petfinder photos.

 • All foster cats are to be strictly supervised by an adult when around children under 10 years of age or household pets.
-This is dependent on how you think your ten year old will be able to safely handle a kitten.
+This is dependent on how you think your 10-year-old will be able to safely handle a kitten.
 This is not an exact age requirement so use your best judgment.

 • Your own animals must be current on vaccinations and veterinary care including spay/neuter.
 No exceptions.
 If you cannot meet these requirements let us know and we can give you resources to get it taken care of before you take home a group.
 We do this to help stop the pet-overpopulation problems in our area.

-When foster parents bring their kittens to an offsite location to be available for adoption, we are able to adopt more kittens which allow us to save more lives.
+When foster parents bring their kittens to an offsite location to be available for adoption, we are able to adopt more kittens which allows us to save more lives.